Skepticism: Definition and semantic field

 Some definitions, often inspired by ancient philosophy, see skepticism not just as an attitude but as a way of life.
-This is based on the idea that maintaining the skeptical attitude of doubt toward most concerns in life is somehow superior compared to living in dogmatic certainty, for example, because such a skeptic person has more happiness and peace of mind or because it is morally better.
+This is based on the idea that maintaining the skeptical attitude of doubt toward most concerns in life is superior to living in dogmatic certainty, for example because such a skeptic has more happiness and peace of mind or because it is morally better.
 In contemporary philosophy, on the other hand, skepticism is often understood neither as an attitude nor as a way of life but as a thesis: the thesis that knowledge does not exist.

 Skepticism is related to various terms.
 It is sometimes equated with agnosticism and relativism.
 However, there are slight differences in meaning.
 Agnosticism is often understood more narrowly as skepticism about religious questions, in particular, about the Christian doctrine.
 Relativism does not deny the existence of knowledge or truth but holds that they are relative to a person and differ from person to person, for example, because they follow different cognitive norms.
 The opposite of skepticism is dogmatism, which implies an attitude of certainty in the form of an unquestioning belief.
 A similar contrast is often drawn in relation to blind faith and credulity.